 This setting is only available if you have privileges to create groups with update capabilities.
 Updates to an item include changes to the item details and updates to the content.
 This setting is only available when creating new groups and when membership in the group is only open to those who are invited or request and are approved to join.

-- Only their own items—Group members can update only the items that they own.
+- Only their own items—Group members can update only the items they own.

-- To change how the items are sorted on the group page, select a field in the drop-down menu.
+- To change how the items are sorted on the group page, select a field from the drop-down menu.

-You can choose to sort by title (default), owner, rating, views, or date.
+For example, you can choose to sort by title, owner, view count, or date modified.
 To change how the items are ordered, check or uncheck the Ascending box.
-The sort field and order extends to your group when it is embedded in a website, shared as an app, and used to configure your organization's website (such as the basemap gallery).
+The sort field and order extend to your group when it is embedded in a website, shared as an app, and used to configure your organization's website (such as the basemap gallery).
 If you change the sort field or order, the item display is updated everywhere the group is used.

 Your new group is created with the basic information and properties you specified.
 It is recommended that you add a brief summary about the group (if you have not already done so), as well as an in-depth description.

 Your group is ready to be used.
+As the group owner, you can share items with the group using the Add items to group button on the group page.
 You can edit group properties on the Overview tab and group settings on the Settings tabs.
-Use the Invite Users button on the Overview tab or the Members tab to search for and invite members to the group.
+Use the Invite users button on the Overview tab or the Members tab to search for and invite members to the group.

 Edit group properties and settings